About the label:

 Short pieces of writing (fiction, memoir, poetry, scenes from your life, weird shit that's on your mind) as well as short pieces of writing backed by original music (no public domain or unlicensed backing tracks please).
 Submit in .wav file to email@example.com VERY IMPORTANT: We don't accept tracks that aren't recorded as .wavs.
 Even if you've recorded it as an mp3 then converted it to a .wav file afterward, we can't use it.
 Record it in .wav format to begin with.

 We encourage writers of color, women, trans and nonbinary authors, and authors outside of the US to submit work.
 This place is for you.

 What we're not looking for:

-1) That awful, swingy-voiced spoken word poetry slam delivery with unnatural emphasis on random words.
+1) That awful, swingy-voiced spoken word poetry slam delivery with unnatural emphasis on random words and dramatic, gasping pauses.
 Fuck that shit.
 A little theatre is fine in your delivery but extra points for conversational tones and using your natural, nonaffected voice.